More Books about the Pacific Northwest

 This book presents a cross-pollination of literary and scientific perspectives on the mountain's history of cataclysm and renewal.
 These writings will startle readers with new recognition of the matchless gift Mount St. Helens makes to our region and the world: the gifts of beauty, of scientific illumination, of hope.

-Mount St Helens: The Eruption and Recovery of a Volcano
+St. Helens 35th Anniversary Edition: The Eruption and Recovery of a Volcano

 of Mount St. Helens: A Changing Landscape